Rooney Mara Reportedly Expecting Baby With Joaquin Phoenix

 Mara, 35, and Phoenix, 45, have been engaged since July 2019.
 They have co-starred in two movies together: 2013’s futuristic romance Her and 2018’s Mary Magdalene, where they portrayed Jesus Christ and Mary Magdalene, respectively.

-They first met shooting Her but weren’t first seen as a couple until 2017.
+They first met while shooting Her but weren’t a couple until 2017.
 Speaking with Vanity Fair last October, Phoenix said he initially thought Mara was repelled by him.
 As it turns out, she was fond of him as well but was overcome by shyness.

 During the pandemic, Mara and Phoenix have been staying at their Los Angeles home.
 Despite their A-list status, they’re known for being quite low-key as a couple.
 Page Six reports they’ve been seen in different spots around the Los Angeles area, including when Rooney was visiting her sister, fellow actress Kate Mara.